PurdueDualityLab/ASE24-FAIL-FailureAnalysisInvestigationWithLLM/README.md

 FAIL is an LLM based pipeline to collect and analyze software failures from the news.

 A database of software failures from 2010 to 2022 curated by FAIL is available at: [http://ec2-44-222-209-185.compute-1.amazonaws.com:8000/dashboard/](http://ec2-44-222-209-185.compute-1.amazonaws.com:8000/dashboard/)
+- Unfortunately, the website is currently broken, and we are working on fixing it.
+In the meantime, our raw database is available as a JSON dump at: [https://drive.google.com/file/d/1Ajwxj2PKVunTJHT98naD9s7lc6kmptHu/view](https://drive.google.com/file/d/1Ajwxj2PKVunTJHT98naD9s7lc6kmptHu/view)

 ## About
 This repository contains all of the artifacts of the project.